Baasze/DID-method-specification/README.md

 }
 ```

+## Security considerations

+* SAN DID method uses the Byzantine Fault Tolerance-DPoS protocol to reach consensus.
+* A DID owner can use recovery key to reset authentication key, but no one can access the verifiable credentials which were issued and encrypted by origin public key.
+* SAN DID Document uses ECDSA secp256k1 to prevent malicious tampering.

 ## Privacy considerations

 * The SAN DID method is architected to ensure reduced correlation risk.
 * The public key will be used to encrypt data, only those with the private key can decrypt and access the data.
-* The private key that can prove that the DID belongs only exists on the user's device and will not be known to any third party.
+* The private key only exists on the user's device and will not be known to any third party.
-* DID Document uses signature technology to prevent malicious tampering.

-## Security considerations

-* SAN DID method uses the Byzantine Fault Tolerance-DPoS protocol to reach consensus.
-* An DID owner can use recovery key to reset authentication key, but no one can access the verifiable credentials which were issued and encrypted by origin private key.